vyrjana/DearEIS/docs/source/index.rst

    >>> import deareis

+If you would prefer to primarily use an API or are looking for a command-line interface (CLI), then check out `pyimpspec <https://vyrjana.github.io/pyimpspec>`_.

+The source code for DearEIS can be found `here <https://github.com/vyrjana/DearEIS>`_.
 The changelog can be found `here <https://github.com/vyrjana/DearEIS/blob/main/CHANGELOG.md>`_.
 If you encounter bugs or wish to request a feature, then please open an `issue on GitHub <https://github.com/vyrjana/DearEIS/issues>`_.
 If you wish to contribute to the project, then please read the `readme <https://github.com/vyrjana/DearEIS/blob/main/README.md>`_ before submitting a `pull request via GitHub <https://github.com/vyrjana/DearEIS/pulls>`_.